 Learning technologies in education

 Significant research has been completed in the last decades on the theory and andragogy of online learning and the impact of the implementation of learning technologies.
 Educational technologies include: the use of new tools and applications to teach and assess content; the delivery of content from learning management systems; eReaders and eBooks; the storage and collation of data in content management systems; the use of technologies for synchronous and asynchronous delivery such as webinar tutorials; pre-recorded lectures delivered any time, any device, anywhere; and the use of direct face to camera video.
 In education, questions are arising about the use of educational technologies and the consequences of those changes and technologies for students, educators and educational outcomes.
-As a consequence of these developments, it is recommended that schools educate students clearly about the use of technologies where relevant and enhance their digital literacy and fluency.
+As a consequence of these developments, it is recommended that schools educate students clearly about the use of technologies where relevant and take steps to enhance their digital literacy and fluency.

 Technologies in homeopathic practice